GuillaumeCisco/guillaumecisco/README.md

 yarn deploy
 ```

-You can now stop the task on aws ECS, it will restart automatically.
+You can now stop the task on aws ECS, it will restart automatically, if you did not define an autoscaling policy.

 Do no forget to invalidate the cache on your aws redis instance.
-Connect with ssh to your ec2 instance, then connect to tour redis instance as explain in elasticache documentation.
+Connect with ssh to your ec2 instance, then connect to your redis instance as explain in elasticache documentation.
 https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/GettingStarted.ConnectToCacheNode.html#GettingStarted.ConnectToCacheNode.Redis.NoEncrypt
 Then run `flushall`.
+You should automatize this part.
 More information in the cache part below.

 ### Test and Cover